ANL-CESAR/RSBench/README.txt

 		data - as extending the run will decrease the percentage of runtime spent on initialization.

-	-r <resonances>

-		Sets the average number of resonances per nuclide.
-It is assumed that each nuclide has a different number of resonances evenly spaced through energy space, where -r sets the average number of resonances per nuclide.
-The variance between nuclides is farirly small ( < 20% usually).
-The total number of resonances is guaranteed to be equal to the number of nuclides multiplied by the average number of resonances per nuclide.

-		This value, along with the H-M benchmark size, is responsible for the total size of the RSBench data structures.
+	-p <poles>

+		This is the average number of poles per nuclide.
+Default is set to 1000.

+	-w <windows>

+		This is the number of windows per nuclide.
+Default is set to 100.

 	-d
-		This flag enables temperature dependence in the calculation (i.e., Doppler broadening).
-This represents a calculation where the temperature of the materials in the reactor are not considered constant (i.e., something of interest for exascale reactor problems).
-		Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using the C library error function conjugate and an exponential evaluation.
+		This flag disables temperature dependence in the calculation (i.e., Doppler broadening).
+This represents a calculation where the temperature of the materials in the reactor are not considered Doppler broadening is accomplished via the evaluation of the Faddeeva function for each pole within a window, which is accomplished by using the C library error function conjugate and an exponential evaluation.